Specifications for Concrete Scarification Prior to a Concrete Overlay (Using Continuous Vacuuming to Control Wastewater)

 During concrete removal do not damage existing reinforcement steel intended to remain in place.

 Do not drive or place equipment in the work area that may damage the reinforcing steel to remain in place.
 Bars that are bent or damaged by the contractor shall be replaced by the contractor at no charge to the Owner.

 Following removal of debris, and prior to placement of new reinforcement steel, the entire surface shall be cleaned to remove any contamination or loose material remaining in the area.

-Following final preparation of the area, including all other work items that must be completed prior to placement of concrete, but before final inspection and placement of concrete, the area shall be thoroughly cleaned using an 8,000 psi minimum water blaster at 8 gpm using a rotating, multi-jet nozzle held at not more then 12 inches from the surface.
+Following final preparation of the area, including all other work items that must be completed prior to placement of concrete, but before final inspection and placement of concrete, the area shall be thoroughly cleaned using a water blaster with a rotating, multi-jet nozzle held at not more then 12 inches from the surface.
 Following the final cleaning the surface shall be clean and free from all dirt, debris, slurry or any other material that might interfere with the bond of the new overlay.

 Inspection of Exposed Surface

 After removals are complete, but prior to final cleaning, all exposed concrete surfaces and all reinforcement designated to remain in place will be inspected by the engineer for compliance with the plans and specifications.
 Where the engineer finds unsatisfactory surface preparation, the engineer will direct contractor to perform additional removals and/or cleaning.
 Engineer will re-inspect after additional removals.
 Overlay material shall not be placed until the engineer has approved the surface preparation.

 Scarify Concrete Surface One Inch Using Hydrodemolition: ______ SY, ______$/SY